New-Onset Diabetes Assessment Using Artificial Intelligence-Enhanced Electrocardiography: Acknowledgments

 \subsection{Sensitivity Analysis}

-The inferences in the complete outpatient cohort rely on assumptions about the mechanism controlling the acquisition/missingness of both HbA1c and ECG data -- that they are missing at random (MAR) given the set of observed risk factors (\supptabref{tab:variables}).
+The inferences in patients with ECG measured rely on assumptions about the mechanism controlling the acquisition/missingness of HbA1c data -- that they are missing at random (MAR) given the set of observed risk factors (\supptabref{tab:variables}).
 Violations of this assumption may arise due to recording errors in the electronic health record or other bits of patient information that goes unrecorded.
 They can be reflected in the degree to which the probability for inverse weighting differs using the recorded information from the true probability that would render the data MAR.

-Therefore, we defined a range over which the probabilities are subject to change and examined how the results change in the worst-case scenario, using an approach inspired by Zhao et al.\cite{Zhao}.
-To compare the models, we thresholded each model using the TPR corresponding to the ADA Risk Test score of $\geq$ 5.
-We then minimized the difference in F1-score, the harmonic mean of the PPV and TPR, between the ECG model and the baseline models.
-To minimize this difference, all the encounters where the ECG model produced an incorrect classification were up-weighted, while the correctly classified encounters were down-weighted.
-This procedure causes the estimated performance of the ECG model to decline to a greater extent than that of the baseline models.
-To put these in context, we examined the effect of significant violations to the MAR assumption --- ignoring the contribution of age or the inverse weight entirely (unweighted).
+Therefore, we examined how the results change when significant violations to the MAR assumptions were made.
+We considered the following two violations: 1) removing age from the probability of measurement model, and 2) ignore the weight completely (unweighted).
+The first violation simulated a scenario where the clinicians order HbA1cs without considering the patient's age.
+The second violation indicated that the HbA1cs were ordered at random.
+We thresholded each model using the high-risk threshold, and compared the AUC and PPV across models for each reweighting scheme.